vacp2p/rfc/content/docs/rfcs/10/README.md

 ### Recommendations for clients

-To implement a minimal Waku v2 client, the following subset of protocols is RECOMMENDED to implement in the following order:
+To implement a minimal Waku v2 client, the following subset of protocols is RECOMMENDED to be implemented in the following order:

 - [10/WAKU2](/spec/10) - this specification
 - [11/WAKU2-RELAY](/spec/11) - for basic operation